l-adic/snarkl/tutorial/sudoku/Sudoku.md

 2. As we are using vectors, all sizes are statically known and the vector types are size indexed.
 This requires using features of the [fin](https://hackage.haskell.org/package/fin-0.3) package to manage things like position indexing.
 3. There are private inputs supplied during witness generation which are not solved for during program execution.
 As the verifier program only verifies, the puzzle solution must be found "out of band" and supplied as private input.

-This example is written as a literate haskell file (i.e. this is code).
-You can execute the main function via `cabal run exe:sudoku` and you will be presented with a CLI tool to manage the r1cs and witness generation.

 ## Setup

 The following import statements and language extensions are required: